This page contains important information for current students. There are links on this page for:

-If you would like to request financial assistance for the MTLE exams or Tk20 account purchase, please use this form.
+If you would like to request financial assistance for the NES/MTLE exams, Tk20 account purchase, or the edTPA, please use this form.
 Please note that students with EFCs less than $10,000 will receive priority in funding.
 Check the Education Department calendar for deadlines.

 The Minnesota Human Relations Requirement is a state mandate (Minnesota Rule Chapter 8710.0400) for all applicants for teacher licensure in Minnesota.
 You will complete this requirement during student teaching; in Tk20, you will create an artifact that has the same information as this form.
 The Human Relations Requirement develops the ability of applicants to

 - Understand the contributions and life styles of various racial, cultural, and economic groups in our society,